 And if you're an old man you may have lost part of your mind.
 You're not full‑strength of body and blood.
-You're weakening [in your mind] and the older you get the more weakened you become.
-Then God, the Creator, blesses you and you are purified in that way.
+You're weakening in your mind and the older you get the more weakened you become.
+Then God, the Creator, blesses you and you are pure‑ified in that way.

 That's the way we talk on earth.
 If you have a spirit in your life, and you know you have a spirit in your life, then you're proud!
 You take of that spirit, and your spirit works with you.
 It works on your mind.

-That's the way they're talking at the wake . . . to the spirit, not the body.
-That's the same thing I [do] here.
-The last offer is made as an offer [so] that [the people that’s here can] look forward [to] their [deceased’s spirit] coming back to us [and working] through their spirit for our spirit.
-We feel good that we have made the last offer [and asked] the last question to him.
+That's the way they're talking at the wake . . . to the spirit and to the lonely ones.
+That's the same thing I do here.
+The last offer is made as an offering so that the people that’s here can look forward to their departed’s spirit coming back to us and working through their spirit for our spirit.
+We feel good that we have made the last offer and asked the last question to him.